 In this article, CNN discusses a five-year study that shows older people are 35% less likely to die if they report feeling happy.
 This is huge!
 Who wouldn’t want a 35% leg up on life?

-In addition, this study showed that the advance of happiness is more important than presence of negative emotions.
-Since the brain region that’s activated by happiness is also involved in blood-vessel functions, this is super important to live your life as happily as possible.
+In addition, this study showed that the advance of happiness is more important than the presence of negative emotions.
+Since the brain region that’s activated by happiness is also involved in blood-vessel functions, this is super important to living your life as happily as possible.